 What is EAL Graduate Writing Camp?

-This intensive four-day (Monday to Thursday, 9:00 am – 4:00 pm) program is designed to help graduate students who have English as an additional language develop their writing and grammar skills in order to help them edit their own work more effectively.
-This camp is offered in the spring semester and accommodates 25-30 students per program.
+This intensive four-day program (Monday to Thursday, 9:00 am – 4:00 pm) is designed to help graduate students who have English as an additional language develop their writing and grammar skills in order to help them edit their own work more effectively.
+This camp is offered in the summer semester and accommodates 25-30 students per program.

 The camp includes eight workshops, independent writing time in a quiet workspace, writing consultations with Writing and EAL Specialists, and practice in self-editing your written work.

 - Are you a graduate student working on a major paper, proposal, or dissertation?